 Leaders of India's ruling Congress Party met in New Delhi on Saturday (29 May) and approved major changes to the country's constitution.

-Leaders of India's ruling Congress Party met in New Delhi on Saturday (29 May) and approved major changes to the country's constitution.
+Background: Leaders of India's ruling Congress Party met in New Delhi on Saturday (29 May) and approved major changes to the country's constitution.
 Prime Minister Indira Gandhi said that her government was fighting for the rights of 'the common man'.

 The changes were contained in a nine page draft resolution debated by a meeting of the All-India Congress Committee (AICC), the party's highest decision-making body.